highlevelcyber/highlevelcyber.github.io/_posts/2023-01-02-How your data can be used against you.md

 ---
-title: How your data can be used against you
+title: Guide - How your data can be used against you
-category: Personal Security Tips
+categories: [Security Guides, Personal Security Guides]
-tags: [Personal Security Tips]
+tags: [Security Guides]
 ---

 ## Introduction